Default Image

 Shirts must be tucked into pants waistband.

-Game shorts may be of any color or fabric, but must be worn above the hips and should be of reasonable length.
+Game shorts may be of any color or fabric, but must be worn above the hips and should be of

 Game shorts may not have pockets (to include no taping or reversing the shorts).

-No jewelry or watches may be worn.
-Earrings must be covered with Band-Aids or tape prior to the start of the game.
+the start of the game.
 No hard items may be worn in the hair including beads or hard barrettes.

 No hard casts may be worn.
 Soft bandages (ACE wraps, e.g.) are permitted.